Short Description

 This indicator will show changes in the quantity, quality, accessibility and, ultimately, multiple functions of green and blue infrastructure.
 Green and blue spaces and other natural features in and around our built environment, including within Green Belts, are part of networks of multi-functional green infrastructure, which are capable of delivering a wide range of benefits that are essential to health and wellbeing, nature, climate, water and prosperity.
 Green infrastructure includes land, freshwater and coastal spaces.

-This indicator is being developed from 2 sources.
-First, work led by Natural England, with Defra and an advisory group, on the Green Infrastructure Framework – Principles and Standards for England which covers both green and blue infrastructure.
+This indicator is being developed from two sources.
+The first source, led by Natural England, with Defra and an advisory group, on the Green Infrastructure Framework – Principles and Standards for England which covers both green and blue infrastructure.
 These standards aim to green our towns and cities, by improving existing green infrastructure provision and encouraging more investment.
 Green and blue infrastructure can also make an important contribution towards mitigation and adaptation to climate change.
-Second, Natural England’s People and Nature Survey (PANS) results.
+The second source is Natural England’s People and Nature Survey (PaNS) results.

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-A revised interim indicator is presented here that is based on (a) Natural England’s updated Accessible Greenspace Standards and its England Green Infrastructure Mapping Database, and (b) its People and Nature Survey (PANS).
+An interim indicator is presented here that is based on (a) Natural England’s updated Accessible Greenspace Standards and its England Green Infrastructure Mapping Database, and (b) its People and Nature Survey (PaNS).

-Natural England and Defra updated the baseline maps of Green and Blue Infrastructure across England (version 1.2) prior to the 2023 update of this indicator, by adding new datasets for future analysis using the updated Accessible Greenspace Standards.
-The England Green Infrastructure Mapping Database Report provides details of the Green Infrastructure Mapping version 1.2 datasets and analysis.
-Initial findings as presented in G3a are published on the Green Infrastructure Mapping Database and Analyses webpage (based on data in the Green Infrastructure Mapping version 1.1).
-A further update of the England Green Infrastructure Mapping Database will be available in 2025.
+Natural England and Defra updated the baseline (Version 1.1) maps of Green and Blue Infrastructure across England prior to the 2025 update of this indicator with new datasets, i.e. Version 2.1 (2022) and Version 2.2 (2024), for future analysis using the updated Accessible Greenspace Standards.
+The England Green Infrastructure Mapping Database Version 2.1 Method Statement provides details of the Green Infrastructure Mapping Version 2.1 (2022).
+The Green Infrastructure Framework Mapping Analysis provides the Version 2.2 (2024) statistical data, analysis and findings for G3a.
+In due course it will be published at the England Green Infrastructure Mapping Database.

 Outputs of new data and further analysis of the Green Infrastructure Mapping will be considered for providing additional information in the final indicator.